Chaserider

 Chaserider is the brand name for bus services operated around Cannock and Staffordshire by D&G Bus, a local bus operator owned by Centrebus who are based in Adderley Green, Stoke-on-Trent, Staffordshire.

 History

-The Chaserider brand name, which refers to Cannock Chase, was first used by Midland Red from 1977 until 1992.
+The Chaserider brand name, which refers to Cannock Chase, was first used by National Bus Company subsidiary Midland Red from 1977 until 1992.

 During November 2020, Centrebus Group subsidiary D&G Bus announced they would be taking over the Cannock depot of Arriva Midlands from the end of January 2021 with operations in Cannock and Stafford running under the revived Chaserider brand.